I was cleaning out some drawers a few days ago and came across a notebook that was open to a page with a list on it.

 Hospital Bag For Twins: Babies

-- outfit to go home in
+- Outfit to go home in

-- blanket if it’s cold outside
+- Blanket if it’s cold outside

 It is definitely a good idea to check with your hospital to make sure they supply these things.

-Newborn or Premie Size?
+Newborn or Preemie Size?

 I was in the hospital so early that I hadn’t even purchased going home outfits yet.
 If your babies end up coming prematurely, you will have plenty of time to order premie sized outfits.

 The other thing you will need is blankets to cover the car seats with if it is winter.
 All 3 of my babies were born in single digits (when Theo was born it was actually in the negatives!) so we needed blankets to get to the car.

 If you have questions, please reach out; I would truly love to help.